A Spanish-Immersion Preschool and Waldorf inspired Learning Center

 Join the Retoños Schoolhouse community in four easy steps:

 We’ve provided information about our philosophies and offerings to help you decide if our program may be right for your family.

 2. Tour the school

-Come see (and feel) what makes Retoños Schoolhouse unique.
-Please schedule a tour by filling out the “Schedule a Tour” form.
-You can also email us at email@example.com or call (415) 646-5679
+Come see what makes Retoños Schoolhouse unique.
+Please schedule a tour by filling out the “Schedule Tour” form.

 Retoños Schoolhouse is located in a beautiful single family home in the quiet neighborhood of Crocker District.
 The school occupies 3 large rooms with plenty of sunlight and bright walls.
 There are plenty of activity areas for children to explore and learn Spanish: a sensory exploration center, a dramatic play area to unleash children’s imagination and conversational skills, a circle area to sing with instruments and dance with Latino music, a gymnasium to work on gross motor skill, a quiet, cozy reading area, and a fun area to encourage children’s natural ability to build and explore shapes and textures.

 The school has been thoughtfully laid out and decorated to provide a safe, peaceful setting with plenty of toys, books, crayons, blocks, and other inspiring invitations to explore and learn in a Spanish immersion environment.
 Each child is provided with his/her own comfortable cot for nap time.
 Retoños Schoolhouse students will enjoy supervised play time in the beautifully designed backyard with their own sand box!
 Outside play-time will include gardening, imaginary playing inside our kid-sized wood cabin, eating on our picnic tables, and getting plenty of exercise with our yard toys.

 At Retoños Schoolhouse we develop language skills using a range of engaging research-based activities including games, crafts, dance and movement, singing, and more.